 Have a look at the services available in your area.
 You can contact whoever feels right for you.Find local services

 If you want to talk to someone but you’re worried about how the words might come out – or that they won’t come out at all – you could try rehearsing what you want to say beforehand.
 Practice in the mirror, with a friend, a youth worker or Childline, or even your pet if you have one!

 If you can’t face talking just yet, you could write down what you are feeling or text/email a person if that’s easier, you could ask a friend / support worker to help you with this.

 It’s OK if it takes a few goes

 Remember that you have had a while to think about your problem.
-The first few things a person says or questions they ask might seem silly or get your back up.
-If you give them a bit of time to think about what you have said, and try to answer their questions, they might be able to come up with something sensible to help.
+The first few things a person might say or ask may seem silly, or get your back up.
+However if you give them a bit of time to think about what you have said and try to answer their questions, they might be able to come up with something sensible to help.

-People might sometimes also say unhelpful things like “it’s just a phase”, “you’re attention seeking” or “just get over it”.
-This means they don’t understand the issue and may need some time to understand.
-They may not be the best people to ask for help on this occasion.
+People might say unhelpful things like “it’s just a phase”, “you’re attention seeking” or “just get over it”.
+This means they don’t understand the issue, so they may not be the best people to ask for help on this occasion.
 Just because someone says these things it does not mean they are true.

 Sometimes people might say something you don’t want to hear, whether it be right or wrong, so it can help to prepare for this.
 Often people just want to help.

 If the person you chose can’t help, try to identify another person who will be able to listen, understand and support you well.

 Whatever is going on is not who you are